The Like: Hiatus

 On May 25, 2011, the band posted the following message on its official Facebook page: "The Like have cancelled all their upcoming shows, and the band is currently on an indefinite hiatus.
 There is no further statement from the band at this time."

-On October 20, 2013, without officially acknowledging the status of their hiatus, the band posted via Twitter that on October 25 they will be playing a show at the Liquid Room in Tokyo, Japan.
+On October 20, 2013, without officially acknowledging the status of their hiatus, the band posted via Twitter that on October 25 they'd be playing a show at the Liquid Room in Tokyo, Japan.